Legal Colorado Betting Sites

 Conclusion – Online Betting on Its Way

-Sports betting is set to make its long-awaited Colorado debut in the spring of 2020.
+Sports betting is set to make its long-awaited Colorado debut on the 1st of May 2020, if everything goes according to plan.
 The sites have yet to launch – as such, we cannot break them down for you in detail.
-However, if the product that FanDuel, DraftKings, and William Hill already offer are any guide, Coloradans are in for a treat!
+However, if the product that FanDuel, DraftKings, and Pointsbet already offer are any guide, Coloradans are in for a treat!

 Colorado Online Betting FAQ